Policy & Strategy

 Sources

 - Advanced Primary Care Management Services — Centers for Medicare & Medicaid Services (CMS).
-APCM mechanics, direct FQHC/RHC billing, no downside risk, codes G0556/G0557/G0558.
+APCM mechanics, direct FQHC/RHC billing, consent, possible cost sharing, and codes G0556/G0557/G0558.

 - Advanced Primary Care Management (APCM) Coding Guide — American Academy of Family Physicians (AAFP).
 Coding guide; the transition from bundled G0511 to the APCM codes as of July 1, 2025.